markspit93/Github-Feed-Sample/README.md

 Github Feed Sample
 ======

-A sample Android app which showcases advanced usage of Kotlin, Dagger2, Retrofit2, RxJava2, and some Architecture Components.
+A sample Android app which retrieves realtime Github events and categorizes them into different lists.
+Clicking an item in these lists will take you to a screen with more details on the event.

+The app showcases advanced usage of Kotlin, Dagger2, Retrofit2, RxJava2, and some Architecture Components.
 The diagram below demonstrates how the MVP architecture was used to achieve this:

 ![App Architecture Diagram](mvp_diagram.png)